 There is an exception to this rule though if you have a Tesla with an LFP (Lithium Iron Phosphate) battery.

 LFP batteries are more stable compared to Lithium-ion batteries and can hence, be charged to full even for daily driving as well.
-In fact, Tesla recommends that you set your charge limit to 100% and charge all the way to 100% at least once a week.
+Tesla recommends that you set your charge limit to 100% and charge all the way to 100% at least once a week.

 10. Handing over the car to someone?
 Activate the Valet Mode.